porterjamesj/website/content/blog/wedding-videobooth.md

 obvious in retrospect: put socks on the lightbulbs to make them dimmer!

-<video autoplay loop
+<video autoplay loop playsinline muted
 src="/assets/videobooth/james_socks_on_bulbs.mp4"></video>

-Much better.
+Much better!

 We still needed to do a bit of adjustment to the algorithm.
-The color profiles of the green and blue bulbs were similar enough that choosing the "most green" blob as the green bulb and "most blue" blob as the blue one wasn't super successful.
+Unfortunately, the colors profiles of the bulbs didn't like up as neatly as we'd hoped with the RGB values the webcam measured.
+The simple strategy of identifying the blob in which a given color was the was the most over-represented as the bulb of that color was pretty unreliable—e.g. sometimes the green bulb would actually have more blue than any of the other blobs.

+What we ended up doing instead was just measuring the typical over-represetation ratios of three colors in each bulb, and hard-coding these "threshold" values into our system.
+So the algorithm for identifying the blue bulb now looked something more like:

+1. Configure tracking.js to find white blobs
+2. In each blob, remove the white pixels, and sum up the R, G, and B values.
+3. Compute the ratio of red to green and blue (i.e. the "red over-representation")

 We ended up having to choose some arbitrary, experimentally determined "threshold" values of blue and green that each bulbs tended to fall within, and identify them based on these.
 We also had to add a bit more filtering to avoid choosing other objects that were just being illuminated by the bulbs, rather than the bulbs themselves.
 This took the form of filtering out any blobs that were "too rectangular" based on the ratio of their widths to heights, since the bulbs tend to appear pretty square no matter how you hold them, and illuminated faces, curtains, etc. tended to have one side longer than the other.

 One problem we still had was that the over-representations of the three colors fluctuated pretty substantially from frame to frame.
 If a